intlinprog Output Functions and Plot Functionsintlinprog can call an output function

 |

-There is one built-in output function: savemilpsolutions
+There is one built-in output function: savemilpsolutions.

 This function collects all the integer feasible points that the algorithm

 finds.
-It puts the feasible points in a matrix named xIntSol
+It puts the feasible points in a matrix named xIntSol in

 your base workspace, where each column is one integer feasible point.

-It saves the objective function values in a vector named fIntSol
+It saves the objective function values in a vector named fIntSol,

 where each entry is the objective function of the corresponding column

-in xIntSol
+in xIntSol.

-There is one built-in plot function: optimplotmilp
+There is one built-in plot function: optimplotmilp.

 This function plots the internally-calculated bounds on the best objective